ankrutik/notes/Cleaning Mechanical Keyboard.md

 #cleaning #maintenance #keyboards #method

 ## Things needed
+- Key Cap puller is mandatory
 - Brush
 - Rubbing Alcohol, as pure as possible
 - Clean handerkerchief
 - Basic Notepad application without autocorrection or autocompletion
+## Replacing Key Caps
+Press onto the switches gently.
+### For keys that need stabilisers
+1. Attach the stabiliser mounts/pins to the stabiliser wire/rod first.
+2. Settle the wire/rod down.
+3. Then settle the mounts/pins in their holders/seats on the keyboard.
+4. At this point, the keycap should have nothing on them.
+Except for o rings if you are using them.
+5. Then eyeball the keycap onto the switch and 2 stabiliser pins.
+This is the correct way that gives much more stability than attaching the stabiliser pins/mounts onto the keycap first.
 ## Method
 - Use basic notepad application to test keys to avoid **any autocompletions and corrections** during
 - After key is identified, pull cap using key puller